 National parks are a bit different in Europe, with many parks not being areas of natural wilderness like they are in many other parts of the world, and often including villages and farms.
-For this reason, there are many less restrictions on pets including dogs in these national parks.
+For this reason, there are far less restrictions on pets including dogs in these national parks.

 A surprisingly example of a European national park is the Cinque Terre National Park in Italy.
 Yes, this popular tourist attraction with its five villages and traditional terraces is a national park to help conserve it!

 In particular, your dog should be kept close by, within sight, and under your control.
 Leashes are required around farm animals, from March to July when many ground-nesting birds lay eggs on the ground, plus on open access land.
 See the previous link for the full rules.

 However, just because dogs are allowed in most national parks, with little to no rules except for requirements for leashes in some areas, doesn’t mean there aren’t ever exceptions.